olson-sean-k/plexus/README.md

 [nalgebra](https://crates.io/crates/nalgebra) crates so that common types can be used out-of-the-box for vertex geometry.
 See the `geometry-cgmath`, `geometry-mint`, and `geometry-nalgebra` crate features.
 By default, the `geometry-nalgebra` feature is enabled.
-Both 2D and 3D geometry are supported by mesh operations.
+Both 2D and 3D geometry are supported.